sdcweb/tools/git.md

 4. **GitHub Desktop** (The Linux Fork)
     I want to start thanking `shiftkey` (<https://github.com/shiftkey/desktop>) for forking this for us.
 This forked client is very simplistic and has very few features.
 While it is a very basic client, it does the basics very well and remains installed for intermittent use.

-## IDEs with Integrated or Supported Git
+## IDEs with Integrated or Support for Git

 1. **Microsoft Visual Studio Code**
    This is, without question, my favorite IDE with Git support, including commit signing... basically eliminating the need for a separate Git client.